appility/sony-demo/README.md

 # sony-demo
-Simple backbone web app using provided API
+Simple BackboneJS web app using API provided by Sony